enchuu/yaytp/README.md

 add a video to bookmarks:[number]b
 deleting a a video in the bookmarks page:[number]d
 moving up/down a video in the bookmarks page:[number]:k/j
 add a user to subscriptions:s
-quit:q

-todo:
-organize page class better
-fix hackish code
-dynamically change settings without editing source
-maybe add a download option? would require yt-dl
-maybe allow for custom locations/amounts of bookmarks/subscriptions pages?
+filter a current page for a term:f, then the term change a setting:c, then [setting]=[value], no spaces between the '=' quit:q